-This is why building a company culture and team building is so important in the workplace.
-Setting aside a small budget and some time for team building activities, lunches or workshops will go a long way in this area.
+This is why building a company culture, and team building are so important in the workplace.
+Setting aside a small budget and some time for team building activities, lunches, or workshops will go a long way in this area.

 Pay extra attention to vulnerable employees